 CANNON SOUNDS - a single corps, previously activated or not, in an uncontested area adjacent to a declared combat - i.e., separated by a single connection from the area where the combat is taking place, even with a Destroyed bridge marker, is moved to the combat area and takes part in either the attack or defense.
 Commanders can accompany the aforementioned corps.
-The corps doesn't suffer fatigue.
-If it enters through a connection with an opposing Axis of Retreat, it is removed and the enemy stack suffers 2 fatigue points immediately, to be evenly distributed.
+The corps does not suffer fatigue.
+If it enters through a connection with an opposing Axis of Retreat, the enemy stack suffers 2 fatigue points immediately, to be evenly distributed.